imraf/ai-model-reference/README.md

 ## 🙏 Credits

-The initial batch of data was scraped from the project **[Can I Run This LLM?](http://www.canirunthisllm.net/)**, which (at the time of writing) is no longer available.
+- The initial batch of data was scraped from the project **[Can I Run This LLM?](http://www.canirunthisllm.net/)**, which (at the time of writing) is no longer available.

----

-Thanks for contributing to a more accessible AI engineering ecosystem!